• Home

 All paintings are available for purchase.

-Please email the MTWS President if you would like to purchase a piece at [email protected] with the name of the artist and title of the painting you would like to buy and we will help you arrange the transaction.
+[email protected] with the name of the artist and title of the painting you would like to buy and we will help you arrange the transaction.

 Art pieces will be shipped to the buyer unmatted and unframed.